denverpost/preps/README.md

 ### Before each new school year, do this:

 These files should be updated at the beginning of each school year.
 As early in August as possible.
 Look for the "###YEARCHECK###" in the files below.
-This is a job for a developer, or if a developer's not available, you'll have to go through each of the files below in NewsEngin and make this change yourself.
+This is a job for a developer, or if a developer's not available, you'll have to go through each of the files below in the NewsEngin web-based CMS and make this change yourself.
 - Boxscore_Baseball
 - Boxscore_Football
 - Boxscore_Hockey